Emor: Seventh reading—Leviticus 24:1–23

-A man with an Israelite mother (from the tribe of Dan) and an Egyptian father got in a fight, and pronounced God's Name in blasphemy.
+A man with an Israelite mother, named Shelomith bat Dibri from the tribe of Dan, and an Egyptian father got in a fight, and pronounced God's Name in blasphemy.
 The people brought him to Moses and placed him in custody until God's decision should be made clear.
 God told Moses to take the blasphemer outside the camp where all who heard him were to lay their hands upon his head, and the whole community was to stone him, and they did so.
 God instructed that anyone who blasphemed God was to be put to death.
 Anyone who murdered any human being was to be put to death.
 One who killed a beast was to make restitution.
 And anyone who maimed another person was to pay proportionately (in what has been called lex talionis).

 Readings according to the triennial cycle

 Jews who read the Torah according to the triennial cycle of Torah reading read the parashah according to the following schedule: